RevinderDev/revinderdev.github.io/content/tech_interview.md

 As you can see, this part of the interview has several failing points that ultimately doom the whole process.

-The other tasks on the other hand, are too easy (and yet majority of candidates fail to finish them in time..).
+The other tasks on the other hand, are too easy (and yet the majority of candidates fail to finish them in time...).
 The previously mentioned most used task is essentially just: grouping data from dictionary and slightly parsing it, sending the get request, adding typing and some more small parsing.
 That is it.
 Sure, there are some nooks and crannies to get out of the task itself - which is why it was being used for a long long time, but the difficulty in general is laughably small.
 It is certainly not something that I would give to a person coming up with years of experience and [applying for a Tech Lead position](https://www.youtube.com/watch?v=eSqexFg74F8).